CyberCorps®: Scholarship for Service

 - Be a United States Citizen or Permanent Resident

-- Be able to obtain a security clearance (see eligibility requirements)
+- Be able to obtain a security clearance and background check

 The CyberCorps®: Scholarship for Service (SFS) program provides students a full-ride scholarship in exchange for federal, state, local, and tribal government service.
 Students that graduate from the SFS program at CSUSB must complete two years of federal government employment (or a period equivalent to the length of the scholarship).
 Students participating in the program must also agree to complete the program successfully, participate in a summer internship, and attend the annual CyberCorps®: Scholarship for Service Job Fair in Washington, DC.

 However, if a student fails to complete the program, the student is responsible for paying the entire amount equivalent to the length of the scholarship period.
 For example, if a student completes one semester in the program, that student will need to pay back tuition, books, the monthly stipend, and any other additional costs.
 If a student does not fulfill their two-year commitment to work in federal, state, local, or tribal government, that student must repay a prorated amount equivalent to the length of the scholarship period.
 For example, if a student receives funds for two years and serves one-and-a-half years, he/she must repay 25% of the funds received.

 Application Materials and Important Information

 To apply for the CyberCorps®: Scholarship for Service program at CSUSB, please fill out our application packet.
 Please read this packet thoroughly and provide all the requested materials with your application submission.